duckprogrammerr/quiz-app/README.md

 # Quiz App

-Quiz app is an app to test your knowledge and solution for Okoul Challenge
+Quiz app is an app to test your knowledge and solution for Okoul Challenge's

 ## Table Of Content
   - [Screenshots](#screenshots)